Arsycke History, Family Crest & Coats of Arms

 The surname Arsycke was first found in Norfolk at Southacre, a parish, in the union of Swaffham, hundred of South Greenhoe.
 The church located here is of particular significance to the family.
 "The church contains portions in the three styles of English architecture, with a square embattled tower; at the east end of the north aisle is a chapel, in which is the effigy of a Knight Templar, supposed to represent Sir Eudo Harsick, who died in 1292, and by whom it is thought the church was erected."

 Early History of the Arsycke family

-Another 271 words (19 lines of text) covering the years 1510, 1600, 1552, 1455 and 1487 are included under the topic Early Arsycke History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Arsycke research.
+Another 136 words (10 lines of text) covering the years 1510, 1600, 1552, 1455 and 1487 are included under the topic Early Arsycke History in all our PDF Extended History products and printed products wherever possible.

 Arsycke Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Arsycke have been found, including Harsick, Hartsick, Arsick, Harsigg, Arsigg, Harsike, Hasick, Hawsick, Hausick and many more.

 Early Notables of the Arsycke family (pre 1700)